Paperview

-I recently stumbled upon a small bash script that calls feh --bg-fill in a loop over an array of PNG files to animate the desktop background.
 The performance was fairly poor.
 Cumulative CPU usage was close to 40% on my X230.

-As an alternative, I discovered SDL2 can provide a generic interface to create a window from a pixel array, including the base root X11 window used by desktop wallpaper setters.
-That is to say, X11 windows can be coerced into a void pointer and passed to SDL2 and directly accessed via an SDL renderer:
+As an alternative, I discovered SDL2 can provide a generic interface to create a window from a pixel array, including the base root X11 window used by desktop wallpaper setter (the high CPU usage in the video is attributed to the screen recorder):

 Display* x11d = XOpenDisplay(NULL);